flectra-hq/flectra/doc/reference/cmdline.rst

 - The migrations scripts defined in the folder :file:`migrations`
 - The XML files declared in the ``demo`` or ``demo_xml`` sections of the manifest

-For special cases, a list of files that should be ignored by Odoo Cloc can be defined per module.
+For special cases, a list of files that should be ignored by Flectra Cloc can be defined per module.
 This is specified by the ``cloc_exclude`` entry of the manifest:

 .. code-block:: python